US stock indexes edge lower in morning trading

-Major U.S. stock indexes fell in morning trading Wednesday as losses by health care companies outweighed gains elsewhere in the market.
+Major U.S. stock indexes edged lower at midday Wednesday as losses by health care companies outweighed gains elsewhere in the market.

 Continue Reading Below